-41. Any person who gives false evidence on oath at any inquiry held under this Part, knowing that evidence to be false, is guilty of an offence and on conviction liable to the penalties prescribed by law for the crime of perjury.
+41. Any person who gives false evidence on oath at any inquiry conducted in terms of this PART, knowing such evidence to be false, is guilty of an offence and on conviction liable to the penalties prescribed by law for the crime of perjury.